 In both the Emory and Melbourne competitions, teams of up to six students will be given a major global health problem to work on over several days.
 Students will then present their strategy to address the problem before a panel of judges.

 A diversity of academic backgrounds and life experiences is the basis for a winning team.
 Students from all postgraduate degrees at the University are encouraged to apply.
 Successful applicants will be placed into teams for the Melbourne competition.

 $300 for each member of the winning team

 $150 for each member of the second placed team

 Emory Global Health Case Competition

-Our Emory Case Competition team will be selected from the teams that present their case responses in the Melbourne competition on October 13.
+Our Emory Case Competition team will be selected from the teams that present their case responses in the Melbourne competition.
 The University will cover almost all of the team’s costs for return travel to Atlanta and their meals and accommodation.